cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 `Open()` / `Seal()` on the same context MUST enforce the ordering property described above.

-The ordering requirements of this character are usually fulfilled by providing a sequence number in the framing of encrypted messages.
-Whatever information is used to determine the ordering of HPKE-encrypted messages SHOULD be included in the additional authenticated data (AAD) passed to `ContextS.Seal()` and `ContextR.Open()`.
+Ordering requirements of this character are usually fulfilled by providing a sequence number in the framing of encrypted messages.
+Whatever information is used to determine the ordering of HPKE-encrypted messages SHOULD be included in the AAD passed to `ContextS.Seal()` and `ContextR.Open()`.
 The specifics of this scheme are up to the application.

 HPKE is not tolerant of lost messages.
 Applications MUST be able to detect when